Date: 27 December 2014.

 Windlass for chain and anchor

 one of these, but alas, three engines in one year means the

 want a tuna-door cut in the transom as climbing into the cockpit

 the overhead of RV's.
 That's a wish, but I do not know enough to

 make a wise decision as to which would best meet my needs.
 If

 you know about these, please add a comment below.
 Thanks.

-Frankly it's going to be a while before I am free to add anything to
+Frankly it is going to be a while before I have the funds to add anything to

 Seaweed.
-The pressing need is propulsion and that's progressing.
+The pressing need is propulsion and that is progressing.
 The

 new Kubota from Yanmar Tractor Parts [http://yanmartractorparts.net]